Niemeier lattice: The neighborhood graph of the Niemeier lattices

 Each point represents one of the 24 Niemeier lattices, and the lines joining them represent the 24 dimensional odd unimodular lattices with no norm 1 vectors.
-(Thick lines represent multiple lines.)
-The number on the right is the Coxeter number of the Niemeier lattice.
+The number on the left is the Coxeter number of the Niemeier lattice.
+The red index number in the node indicates the row of the associated table above.

 In 32 dimensions the neighborhood graph has more than a billion vertices.

 Properties

 Some of the Niemeier lattices are related to sporadic simple groups.